How Does a Content Management System Work?

 - Advanced or Enterprise OCR: “Reads” paper and electronic documents and identifies key information, and tags/archives it accordingly.

-More advanced forms of OCR are preferred by SMEs and large enterprises because they utilize other advanced technologies, such as machine learning, to capture and process content intelligently.
+More advanced forms of OCR are preferred by enterprises because they utilize other advanced technologies, such as machine learning, to capture and process content intelligently.
 The value of this added intelligence will be made clear in the next section.

 Content Is Tagged, Indexed, and Archived